-Latin America introduces a specific chapter in the history of whistleblowing; surprisingly, cultural characteristics can be stronger than internal law and external recommendations.
+Latin America introduces a special chapter in the history of whistleblowing; surprisingly, cultural characteristics can be stronger than internal law and external recommendations.
 When collective values prevail over the individual, it results in nepotism.

 In Guatemala, the most typical scenario of blowing the whistle would be reporting on the crimes of the family clan or the group of officials.
-The biggest problem is that retaliation will also be organized and group.
+The biggest problem is that retaliation will also be organized and grouped.
 Guatemala has no mechanism to protect its citizens from expected violence as a result of whistleblowing.

-How to make a hotline
+How to set up a hotline

 The responsibility for creating a hotline for whistleblowers or compliance systems lies in the enthusiasm of private companies or governmental structures which are willing to do so.
 Currently, Guatemala has no ad hoc legislation for whistleblowers.
-Private companies and public organizations are not obliged to have any report channel and fall within the criminal law.
+Private companies and public organizations are not obliged to have any reported channel and fall within criminal law.

-To sum up, there are no strict rules for data privacy, registration of reports and responsible individuals.
+To sum up, there are no strict rules for data privacy, registration of reports, and responsible individuals.
 Following the recommendations from the United Nations Convention against Corruption, you can make a comprehensive legitimate hotline for employees or third persons.

 Even though Guatemala is required to implement the mechanisms of reporting and form corresponding legislation as a member of American signatories, there are no significant changes on the way.

-What you can rely on
+What can you rely on

-Not much has changed for a few years; the environment in Guatemala is still criminal even in governmental structures.
-In this field, you can find several life-saving initiatives: The Organized Crime Act (protects witnesses of crimes from retaliation), Accion Ciudaddana (transparency and integrity), Cicig (International Commission against Impunity).
+Not much has changed in a few years; the environment in Guatemala is still criminal even in governmental structures.
+In this field, you can find several life-saving initiatives: The Organized Crime Act (protects witnesses of crimes from retaliation), Accion Ciudaddana (transparency and integrity), and Cicig (International Commission against Impunity).
 It is easier to organize a compliance system than make it work — all the conditions so far do not let it happen.